Neural network method to search for long transient gravitational waves: Results

 \subsection{Denoising}

-We trained the denoiser as described in Sec. (\ref{subsec:denoiser}), and then evaluated the model's performance in reducing the noise and in preserving the signal separately.
-In particular, while the training was done with "noise plus signal" maps, the tests were carried out separately on "only noise" maps and on maps containing both noise {\it and} a signal. \\
+We trained the denoiser as described in Sec. \ref{subsec:denoiser}, and then evaluated the model's performance in reducing the noise and in preserving the signal separately.
+In particular, while the training was done with "noise plus signal" maps, the tests were carried out separately on "only noise" maps and on maps containing both noise {\it and} a signal.

-We first focus on the noise reduction capability and summarize our results in Fig. (\ref{fig:den_noise}).
-The histograms on the left panel show the mean value of all pixels in each map of the test set ("noise only" maps) before ($\mu_\mathrm{noise}$, orange) and after ($\mu_\mathrm{denoised}$, blue) the denoiser.
+We first focus on the noise reduction capability and summarize our results in Fig \ref{fig:den_noise} .
+The histograms on the left panel show the mean value of all pixels in each map of the test set ("noise only" maps) before ($\mu_\mathrm{noise}$, orange) and after ($\mu_\mathrm{den}$, blue) the denoiser, i.e.

+where $N_{tf}$ is the same as in Eq. (\ref{eq:prsn}).
 On the right panel, we show the ratio of the means, defined as

 as a function of $f_{\rm max}$, i.e. the highest frequency of the time-frequency map.